Modus ponens: Alleged cases of failure

 In deontic logic, some examples of conditional obligation also raise the possibility of modus ponens failure.
-These are cases where the conditional premise describes an obligation predicated on an immoral or imprudent action, e.g., “If Doe murders his mother, he ought to do so gently,” for which the dubious unconditional conclusion would be "Doe ought to gently murder his mother."
-It would appear to follow that if Doe is in fact gently murdering his mother, then by modus ponens he is doing exactly what he should, unconditionally, be doing.
-Here again, modus ponens failure is not a popular diagnosis but is sometimes argued for.
+These are cases where the conditional premise describes an obligation predicated on an immoral or imprudent action, e.g., "If Doe murders his mother, he ought to do so gently," for which the dubious unconditional conclusion would be "Doe ought to gently murder his mother."
+It would appear to follow that if Doe is in fact gently murdering his mother, then by modus ponens it appears that he is doing exactly what he should, unconditionally, be doing.
+Here again, modus ponens failure is not a popular diagnosis and is criticized by some authors, but is sometimes argued for.

 Possible fallacies

 The fallacy of affirming the consequent is a common misinterpretation of the modus ponens.